-In Year 3: you will take 1 further non-project optional module(s) starting with IY3; and you will take 2 further non-project optional module(s) starting with CS3 or PC3 or IY3 from the SE strand; and you will take 2 further non-project optional module(s) starting with CS3 or PC3 or IY3.
+In Year 3: you will take 1 further non-project optional module(s) starting with IY3; and you will take 6 further non-project optional module(s) starting with CS3 or PC3 or IY3; and in total, including all optional and mandatory modules in the year, at most 4 can belong to the IS strand; and you cannot select IY3501 as an optional module.

-In Year 5: you will take 4 further non-project optional module(s) starting with CS4 or IY4 or PC4.
+In Year 5: you will take 1 further non-project optional module(s) starting with CS4 or IY4 or PC4.